 - 1. Explain global perspectives on markets and products. - 2.
 Describe the components of global thinking. - 3.
-Discuss the considerations of industry, resource, and institutions on global markets. - 4.
+Discuss the considerations of industry, resources, and institutions on global markets. - 4.
 Identify what determines the success or failure of firms around the globe. - 5.
 Define institutional structures and leadership in global terms. - 6.
 Recognize the impact of cultures and management styles on MNEs. - 7.
 Review the importance of global thinking and planning as a foundation for firm growth. - 8.
 Apply global strategies to business decisions. - 9.
-Recognize the significance of a multi-pronged approach to planning and executing good business practices in the global business world. - 10.
+Recognize the significance of a multi-pronged approach to planning and executing good business practices globally. - 10.
 Explain the necessity to overcome the liability of foreignness. - 11.
 Review the comprehensive model of foreign market entries. - 12.
 Describe the quest for location-specific advantages with strategic goals. - 13.
 Recognize first and late mover advantages. - 14.
 Describe specific steps for foreign market entries. - 15.
 Explain product diversification and geographic diversification. - 16.
 Review the comprehensive model of diversification. - 17.
 Describe the motives and performance of acquisitions. - 18.
 Discuss the impact of restructuring.

-Strategizing Around the Globe
+Section 1: Strategizing Around the Globe

-- + Why Study Global Strategy?
+- Why Study Global Strategy?

-- + What Is Strategy?
+- What Is Strategy?

-- + Fundamental Questions in Strategy
+- Fundamental Questions in Strategy

-- + What Is Global Strategy?
+- What Is Global Strategy?

-- + What Is Globalization?
+- What Is Globalization?

-- + Global Strategy and Globalization at a Crossroads
+- Global Strategy and Globalization at a Crossroads

-Managing Global Competitive Dynamics
+Section 2: Managing Global Competitive Dynamics

-- + Strategy as Action
+- Strategy as Action

-- + Industry-Based Considerations
+- Industry-Based Considerations

-- + Resource-Based Considerations
+- Resource-Based Considerations

-- + Institution-Based Considerations
+- Institution-Based Considerations

-- + Attack and Counterattack
+- Attack and Counterattack

 - + Cooperation and Signaling

 - + Local Firms Versus Multinational Enterprises

 - + Debates and Extensions

 - + The Savvy Strategist

-Strategizing, Structuring, and Learning Around the World
+Section 3: Strategizing, Structuring, and Learning Around the World

-- + Multinational Strategies and Structures
+- Multinational Strategies and Structures

-- + A Comprehensive Model of Multinational Strategy, Structure, and Learning
+- A Comprehensive Model of Multinational Strategy, Structure, and Learning

-- + Worldwide Learning, Innovation, and Knowledge Management
+- Worldwide Learning, Innovation, and Knowledge Management

-- + Debates and Extensions
+- Debates and Extensions

-- + The Savvy Strategist
+- The Savvy Strategist

-Entering Foreign Markets
+Section 4: Entering Foreign Markets

-- + Overcoming the Liability of Foreignness
+- Overcoming the Liability of Foreignness

-- + Understanding the Propensity to Internationalize
+- Understanding the Propensity to Internationalize

-- + A Comprehensive Model of Foreign Market Entries
+- A Comprehensive Model of Foreign Market Entries

-- + Where to Enter?
+- Where to Enter?

-- + When to Enter?
+- When to Enter?

-- + How to Enter?
+- How to Enter?

-- + Debates and Extensions
+- Debates and Extensions

-- + The Savvy Strategist
+- The Savvy Strategist

-Diversifying, Acquiring, and Restructuring
+Section 5: Diversifying, Acquiring, and Restructuring

-- + Product Diversification
+- Product Diversification

-- + Geographic Diversification
+- Geographic Diversification

-- + Combining Product and Geographic Diversification
+- Combining Product and Geographic Diversification

-- + A Comprehensive Model of Diversification
+- A Comprehensive Model of Diversification

-- + Acquisitions
+- Acquisitions

-- + Restructuring
+- Restructuring

-- + Debates and Extensions
+- Debates and Extensions

-- + The Savvy Strategist
+- The Savvy Strategist

-Foundations of Human Resource Management
+Human Resource Management